+Approximate

+percentage of

+shareholding

+in the

-Name of Director or chief executive Nature of interest Associated corporation Number of shares Approximate percentage of shareholding in the associated corporation (1) Mr. Huang Beneficiary of a trust (2) RNAimmune, Inc. 1,851,851 8.92%
+Name of Director or Associated Number of associated

+chief executive Nature of interest corporation shares corporation (1)

+Mr. Huang Beneficiary of a trust (2) RNAimmune, Inc. 1,851,851 8.92%

-- (1) The calculation is based on the total number of 20,759,256 common shares issued by RNAimmune, Inc. as at December 31, 2023. - (2) Huang Family Capital Ltd owns 1,851,851 common shares of RNAimmune, Inc. Mr. Huang is the director of Huang Family Capital Ltd. The Huang Family Trust is the beneficiary of Huang Family Capital Ltd and Mr. Huang is the beneficiary of the Huang Family Trust.
+- The calculation is based on the total number of 20,759,256 common shares issued by RNAimmune, Inc. as at December 31, 2024. - (2) Huang Family Capital Ltd owns 1,851,851 common shares of RNAimmune, Inc. Mr. Huang is the director of Huang Family Capital Ltd. The Huang Family Trust is the beneficiary of Huang Family Capital Ltd and Mr. Huang is the beneficiary of the Huang Family Trust.
 Accordingly, Mr. Huang is deemed to be interested in 1,851,851 common shares of RNAimmune, Inc. held by Huang Family Capital Ltd.

-Save as disclosed above, as at December 31, 2023, so far as is known to any Directors or chief executive of the Company, none of the Directors or chief executive of the Company had any interests or short positions in the Shares, underlying Shares and debentures of the Company or its associated corporations, which were required, pursuant to section 352 of the SFO, to be recorded in the register referred to therein; or which were required to be notified to the Company and the Hong Kong Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at December 31, 2024, so far as is known to any Directors or chief executive of the Company, none of the Directors or chief executive of the Company had any interests or short positions in the Shares, underlying Shares and debentures of the Company or its associated corporations, which were required, pursuant to section 352 of the SFO, to be recorded in the register referred to therein; or which were required to be notified to the Company and the Hong Kong Stock Exchange pursuant to the Model Code.